nicolerizzo22/DataCleaningPortProject/README.md

- # Data Cleaning Using SQL 🧹
+ ### Data Cleaning Using SQL - Nashville Housing Data🧹

- ## Using some basic SQL commands to clean a dataset for use in visulization tools
+ #### Data from the Nashville housing market, using some SQL commands to clean a dataset for use in visulization tools.

- ### This was an exercise using some housing data from the Nashville housing market

 ##### SQL Techniques Used

 ```
 1. COUNT
 2. TRIM
-3.
+3. JOIN
-4.
+4. SUBSTRING
+5. PARSENAME
 ```